-Applicalations for this opportunity must be submitted by September 27th, 2022, at 5pm.
+Applications for this opportunity must be submitted by Wednesday, August 30th at 5pm (CST).

-Application materials must be submitted to the Department via electronic form at https://app.smartsheet.com/b/form/5955590b555746eca09cfaf3bd7b820f.
+Application materials must be submitted to the Department via electronic form at https://app.smartsheet.com/b/form/c36e99ff236c45bfb8e37aa58b12e7e9.

 The Department is under no obligation to review applications that do not comply with the above requirements.
 Failure to meet the application deadline may result in the Department returning application without review or may preclude the Department from making the award.